migueravila/Bento/README.md

 ## ✨ Features

 - **Easy configuration** file.
-- **Dark/Light** mode, you can toggle them and It'll be saved in local storage.
+- **Dark/Light** mode, you can toggle them and It'll be saved in local storage.2
+- **Layouts!** to customize your experience following your workflow.
 - **Clock and Date** format can be set to 24 hour (default) or 12 hour.
 - **Greetings** are easy to modify.
 - **Variables** for custom colors and font sizes in the `style.css` code.